Meowrin/al-guides-temporary/Beginner General Guide.md

     - Torpedo Bombers: TB
     - Anti-air Gun: AA
   * Limit Break: LB (all ships have 3 LB level: LB1, LB2 and LB3 or Max LB = MLB)
+  * All vanguard ships EXCEPT Collab ships have a skill, that is unlocked and upgraded by Limit Breaking, called All-out Assault: AOA for short.
   * Blueprints: as there are many type of blueprints in the game, from PR ship blueprints to equipment blueprints, they are all collectively called BPs
   * Research ships and blueprints are collectively called PR (prototype) so PR BPs generally refers to PR ship BP (the currency to enhance PR ships)
   * Cognitive Chips (Mental Units): are often shorthanded to Chips or Cog Chips. ~~what I'd like to call Mindbreaker Juice~~